I. PREREQUISITES - MUST READ:

 10) You are ready to INSTALL; this is your final confirmation before files start being copied; click >>INSTALL>> to begin

 11) Once the installation is complete (after the main files are copied), you will see a message about setting and configuring IIS.
-The application should be set up as an ASP.Net v4 application (previous to 2013 it was a .Net v2 application).
+The application should be set up as an .NET 4 application.
+For Windows Server 2016 and later, the default application pool is generally .Net 4.

 NOTE: The ADMIN interface/the jnAdmin